|Le Tilleul||Self Catering||Friday||2||4||1|

 The Piste Verte is a 15-km cycling lane going from Cheyssac to Parensol and passing through Ydes.
 It was built on a former railway track, it passes through a 600m long tunnel & over viaducts.
 You can walk, ride, or use your roller-skates without any effort as the gradient is fairly level...
 It is very safe, and you can take your children with you.
 You can start from wherever you like, in whatever direction you choose.
 Bike hire is available at the old station building in Ydes.

 From the sheltered valleys & woods to the peak of Puy Mary, hikers of any skill level can enjoy the paths in the Cantal, most notably the GR 400, which tracks its way around the entire Puy Mary volcano.
 Also don't miss the many local footpaths around Ydes-Bourg, a real paradise for experienced hikers and beginners alike.
+We supply a book of local walks as well as maps of the surrounding areas.

 As well as the nearby 15km long traffic free Piste Verte, the Cantal has 25 cycle circuits; something to offer cycling enthusiasts of all levels.
 One of the main routes winds through more than 150 km of gorge, high plateau and picturesque peak, offering specatcular views & near non-existant traffic.